andrewhao/built-to-last-talk/slides.md

 This can later be packaged up in a gem if your systems are spread out

+???

 ---

 #### Apply It! 🤖

-## When you have one model that needs to go two places
+## When you have one model that needs to belong in two domains

 Sometimes, you have a concept that needs to be broken up.
-How can we get these concepts duplicated in different domains?
+How can we get these concepts codified in different domains?

 Concept: **Anti-Corruption Layer**